 Musicians Make People Feel Good They Have To Be Paid

-Let me share with you a conversation between a British musician named Em Peasgood with a concert organizer asking her to perform for free in the London Olympics.
+Let me share with you a conversation between a British musician named Em Peasgood and a concert organizer asking her to perform for free in the London Olympics.
 Filipino musicians should learn from her and how she responded to an offer.
 Here’s a snippet from her blog post.

 “But can you believe it?
 It happened.
 This morning I received the call.